 At present this particular pass is priced at £243 (over 27 years old) or £188 (27 years or younger) *prices correct as of June 2018*

-The starting point of this two-week European trip also starts in Lisbon, Portugal, therefore, you will need to get there to start your journey.
+The starting point of this 2 week Europe trip also starts in Lisbon, Portugal, therefore, you will need to get there to start your journey.
 Depending on where you are travelling from flight prices will vary, but as always I recommend using Skyscanner to find the best deals, if you are lucky enough to live in Europe you will know it is often very easy to find budget flights within the continent.

 Top Tip: Save money by travelling light, take only a cabin friendly sized case rather than hold luggage to save money.

-Summer in Europe: My suggested two-week itinerary of Europe by train
+Summer in Europe: My suggested 2 week Europe itinerary

 Take the overnight train from Lisboa Estacion Oriente to Madrid Chamartin